Charles Bediako: Austin Spurs (2023–2024)

-After going undrafted in the 2023 NBA draft, Bediako joined the San Antonio Spurs for the 2023 NBA Summer League and on October 2, 2023, he signed with them.
+After going undrafted in the 2023 NBA draft, Bediako joined the San Antonio Spurs for the 2023 NBA Summer League.
+On October 2, 2023, he was named in the Spurs' training camp roster.
 On October 23, his deal was converted into a two-way contract.
-On December 29, he was waived by the Spurs after suffering a torn meniscus.
-He didn't play for San Antonio, but made 11 appearances with the Austin Spurs, averaging 7.7 points and 6.9 rebounds in 19.0 minutes.
+After suffering a torn meniscus that ruled him out for six to eight weeks, he was waived by the Spurs on December 29.
+He did not play for San Antonio, but made 11 appearances with the Austin Spurs of the NBA G League, averaging 7.7 points and 6.9 rebounds in 19.0 minutes.

-On March 7, 2024, Bediako rejoined the Austin Spurs.
+On March 7, 2024, Bediako rejoined the Austin Spurs for the rest of the 2023–24 NBA G League season.

 Grand Rapids Gold (2024–2025)

-In July 2024, Bediako joined the Orlando Magic for the 2024 NBA Summer League and on October 8, he signed with the Denver Nuggets.
-However, he was waived on October 16 and on October 28, Bediako joined the Grand Rapids Gold.
+In July 2024, Bediako joined the Orlando Magic for the 2024 NBA Summer League.
+He signed with the Denver Nuggets on October 8, but was later waived on October 16.
+He subsequently joined the Grand Rapids Gold for the 2024–25 NBA G League season.
+He appeared in 50 games for the Gold, averaging 9.9 points, 8.6 rebounds, and 1.1 blocks per contest.

+Motor City Cruise (2025–2026)

+On September 17, 2025, Bediako signed with the Detroit Pistons.
+He was waived by the Pistons on October 17.
+He subsequently joined the Motor City Cruise for the 2025–26 NBA G League season.
+His contract with the NBA G League was terminated on January 27, 2026.

+Scarborough Shooting Stars (2026)

+On May 6, 2026, Bediako signed with the Scarborough Shooting Stars of the Canadian Elite Basketball League (CEBL).

+New Zealand Breakers (2026–present)

+On August 11, 2026, Bediako signed with the New Zealand Breakers of the Australian National Basketball League (NBL) for the 2026–27 season.

 National team career

 Bediako has competed internationally for the Canada men's national under-19 basketball team.
 He averaged 1.8 points and 2 rebounds per game in the 2018 FIBA Under-18 Americas Championship as Canada finished second in the tournament.
 In the 2018 FIBA Under-17 Basketball World Cup, Bediako averaged 3.3 points and 3.1 rebounds per game as Canada finished fourth in the tournament.
 In the 2021 FIBA Under-19 Basketball World Cup, Bediako averaged four points and 2.9 rebounds per game, helping Canada win the bronze medal.